-Before you would be warranted in finding the defendant guilty of capital murder, you must find from the evidence beyond a reasonable doubt not only that on the occasion in question the defendant was in the course of committing or attempting to commit the felony offense of robbery of Maria Manzo, as alleged in this charge, but also that the defendant specifically intended to cause the death of Rufina Rodriguez, by stabbing Rufina Rodriguez, with a deadly weapon, namely, a knife or by stabbing Rufina Rodriguez, with a deadly weapon, namely, an unknown object, and unless you so find, then you cannot convict the defendant of the offense of capital murder.
+Before you would be warranted in finding the defendant guilty of capital murder, you must find from the evidence beyond a reasonable doubt not only that on the occasion in question the defendant was in the course of committing or attempting to commit the felony offense of robbery of Rehan Ur Rehman, as alleged in this charge, but also that the defendant specifically intended to cause the death of Rehan Ur Rehman, by shooting Rehan Ur Rehman, with a deadly weapon, namely, a firearm, and unless you so find, then you cannot convict the defendant of the offense of capital murder.

-Now, if you find from the evidence beyond a reasonable doubt that in Harris County, Texas, the defendant, Francisco Guzman, heretofore on or about the 8th day of November, 2004, did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Maria Manzo, intentionally cause the death of Rufina Rodriguez by stabbing Rufina Rodriguez with a deadly weapon, namely, a knife or by stabbing Rufina Rodriguez with a deadly weapon, namely, an unknown object, then you will find the defendant guilty of capital murder, as charged in the indictment.
+Now, if you find from the evidence beyond a reasonable doubt that on or about the 8th day of April, 2006, in Harris County, Texas, the defendant, Tyrone Burnell Dixon Jr., did then and there unlawfully, while in the course of committing or attempting to commit the robbery of Rehan Ur Rehman, intentionally cause the death of Rehan Ur Rehman by shooting Rehan Ur Rehman with a deadly weapon, namely, a firearm, then you will find the defendant guilty of capital murder, as charged in the indictment.

-Unless you so find from the evidence beyond a reasonable doubt, or if you have a reasonable doubt thereof, or if you are unable to agree, you will next consider whether the defendant is guilty of the lesser offense of murder.
+Unless you so find from the evidence beyond a reasonable doubt, or if you have a reasonable doubt thereof, you will acquit the defendant and say by your verdict "Not Guilty."